 Koster is a member of the Kearney Bearcat Booster Club.
 Professional services donated by Mr. Basketball, Inc., have helped raise more than $250,000 for the Booster Club since the mid-1990’s.

 Doug, 44, and his wife, Beth, have a 21-year old daughter, Keona, and a 17-year old son, Kanon.
-Keona is a junior at the University of Nebraska-Lincoln majoring in Marketing.
+Keona is a senior at the University of Nebraska-Lincoln majoring in Marketing.
 She was one of 39 freshmen selected for the College of Business Academy (honors program).
-Kanon is a junior (2018) at Kearney High School and plays football and basketball.
+Kanon is a senior at Kearney High School and plays football and basketball.
 As a junior, Kanon was named 1st Team All Nebraska by the Omaha World Herald & Lincoln Journal Star after leading the Bearcats on a 19 game winning streak and the state semifinals, finishing 22-5 on the year.
 Kanon averaged 20.3 points and 6.2 rebounds.
 He has garnered interest from both Division I basketball & football programs.
 Beth is an Accounting Assistant at Contryman Associates, P.C.